Type: Traditionally-Based Double-Hull Sailing Canoe

 The vaka motu contains a 1.45 meter high deckhouse which provides eight passengers shelter against sun, rain, and wind.
 At the same time, it provides space for a navigational area and two pilot berths.
 For the well-being of crew and passengers, it is equipped with a special galley area in the port side and also with a functional toilet with a black water tank on the starboard side.

-Our vaka motus that currently operate in New Zealand, Vanuatu, Marshall Islands and the Marianas (a new vaka motu for Yap, the Okeanos Wa’a qab, was launched on 5 April 2018; two more are almost ready for launching) were built in New Zealand for practical, technical, design, surveillance, safety-at-sea testing, and construction reasons.
+All of our vaka motus were built in New Zealand for practical, technical, design, surveillance, safety-at-sea testing, and construction reasons.
 However, in order to gain experience, it would be beneficial also if they were to be built locally on small islands.
 Its materials – including wood, lashings, sails, and ropes – can all be sourced locally.

 The production – either with fiberglass or jute (now in a testing phase) – is relatively simple and can easily be handed over to local people.
 This is because the mould that is used to build the fiberglass hulls is easily transportable in small containers